MeteoSwiss-APN/pytrajplot/README.md

 PyTrajPlot is a Python-based tool to visualize ICON & COSMO trajectory simulations results.

 ## Installation
-PyFlexPlot is hosted on [GitHub](https://github.com/MeteoSwiss-APN/pytrajplot) Github.
+PyTrajPlot is hosted on [GitHub](https://github.com/MeteoSwiss-APN/pytrajplot) Github.
 For the available releases, see [Releases](https://github.com/MeteoSwiss-APN/pytrajplot/releases).
 ### With Conda
 Having Conda installed is a pre-requisit for the further installation process.
 If that is not the case, install the latest Miniconda version from [here](https://docs.conda.io/en/latest/miniconda.html).
 Afterwards, follow these instructions to clone the GitHub Repo; set up a conda environment and test all possible use-cases.
 Make sure to execute the following commands from the root of the `pytrajplot` directory.